hillu/go-grr-apiclient/README.md

 This package does not yet cover all functions and API endpoints.
-There are templates for three basic patterns, see `generate.go`, `generate/gen-functions.sh` for details:
+There are templates for three basic patterns, see `generate.go`, `generate/gen-functions.go` for details:

-- simple GET: fixed path, no parameters, receive Protobuf Message
+- simple GET: receive Protobuf Message
-- simple POST: fixed path, provide Protobuf Message, receive simple answer
+- simple POST: provide Protobuf Message, receive simple answer
-- GET/POST: fixed path, provide Protobuf Message, receive Protobuf Message
+- GET/POST: provide Protobuf Message, receive Protobuf Message

-For everything else (e.g. `GET /api/clients/<client>`), a small adapter function has to be written, see `GetClient()` for an example.

 ## License